Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 My choice for a project development worklow is usually the [Trunk-Based Development](https://trunkbaseddevelopment.com/) because of the straight forward approach in the collaboration workflow, hence the name `trunk` for the main branch repository instead of `master` or `main`.

+## What Code is included?

+For the backend application:
+* The project, linter, and test configurations in `backend/pyproject.toml`.
+* 3 settings classes (development, staging, production) with the super class in `backend/src/config/settings/base.py`.
+* Event logger in `backend/src/config/events.py`.
+* The `Account` object table model in `backend/src/models/tables/account.py`.
+* The `Account` object schema model in `backend/src/models/schemas/account.py`.
+* PostgreSQL database via asynchronous SQLAlchemy 2.0 in `backend/src/repository/database`.
+* Database-related events e.g. databse table registration by app startup in `backend/src/repository/events.py`.
+* C. R. U. D. methods for `Account` object in `backend/src/repository/crud/account.py`.
+* Table classes registration file in `backend/src/repository/base.py`.
+* Alembic setup for auto generating asynchronous database migrations in `backend/src/repository/migration/**`.
+* Alembic main configuration file in `backend/alembic.ini`.
+* Dependency injection for database session and repository in `backend/src/api/**`.
+* API endpoints for `Account` signup and signin in `backend/src/api/routes/authentication.py`.
+* API endpoints for `Account` get all, get 1, update, and delete in `backend/src/api/routes/account.py`.
+* API endpoints registration file in `backend/src/api/endpoints`.
+* Password hashing, JWT for authorization, and simple verification functions in `backend/src/securities/**`.
+* Helper functions, string messages, and error handling in `backend/src/utilities/**`.
+* A comprehensive FastAPI application initialization in `backend/src/main.py`.

+For testing I have prepared the following simple code to kick start your test-driven development:
+* A simple replication of the backend application for testing purposes and the asynchronous test client in `backend/tests/conftest.py`.
+* 2 simple test functions to test the backend application initialization in `tests/unit_tests/test_src.py`.

+For the DevOps:
+* A simple `build` job to test the compilation of the source code for the backend application in `.github/workflows/ci-backend.yaml`.
+* A simple linting job called `code-style` with black, isort, flake8, and mypy in `.github/workflows/ci-backend.yaml`.
+* An automated testing with `PyTest` and an automated test reporting with `Codecov` in in `.github/workflows/ci-backend.yaml`.
+* A source code responsibility distribution file in `.github/CODEOWNERS` (Please change the username into your own).
+* A `YAML` file for an automated semantic commit message.

+For containerization:
+* A `Docker` configuration that utilizes the latest Python image in `backend/Dockerfile`.
+* A script that ensure the backend application will restart when postgres image hasn't started yet in `backend/entrypoint.sh`.
+* Setting up `Postgres` image for our database server, `Adminer` for our database editor, and `backend_app` for our backend application's container in `docker-compose.yaml`.

+For the team development environment:
+* A pre-commit hooks for `Black`, `Isort`, and `MyPy` to ensure the conventional commit message before pushing an updated code into the remote repository.
+* All secret variables are listed in `.env.example`.

 ## Setup Guide

 This backend application is setup with `Docker`.
 Nevertheless, you can see the full local setup without `Docker` in [backend/README.md](https://github.com/Aeternalis-Ingenium/FastAPI-Backend-Template/blob/trunk/backend/README.md).